kimhy365/AttentionCNN/README.md

 If you use this dataset, please cite the following paper:

 > **Kim, Hyun-Yong, and Lee, Hong-ki**
-> _An Attention-based CNN Model for Small Object Classification in Automated Optical Inspection Systems._
+> _An Attention-based Convolutional Neural Network with Spatial Transformer Module for Automated Optical Inspection of Small Objects_
 > IEEE Transactions on Instrumentation and Measurement, 2024.
 > DOI: [10.xxxx/yourpaperdoi](https://doi.org/10.xxxx/yourpaperdoi)